 A. Stotz Four Elements: The Philippines’ rank relative to Asia

-Overall The Philippines is the second least attractive in Asia considering all our four elements: Fundamentals, Valuation, Momentum, and Risk.
+Overall, The Philippines is a moderately attractive market in Asia, considering all our four elements: Fundamentals, Valuation, Momentum and Risk.